 The Irish Times

-Available from our bookshop, or all usual outlets.
+Available from our bookshop, and all usual outlets.